 Use the arrow keys to select and move shortcuts (Shift/Ctrl)

-Use [Ctrl+Z] and [Ctrl+Y] to Undo/Redo containers and shortcuts position.
+Use [Ctrl+Z] and [Ctrl+Y] to Undo/Redo containers and shortcuts size and position.

 The Keyboard Launcher allows you to start any shortcut in the workspace with any custom parameters, open websites, easily open directories by navigating the directory tree, start all shortcuts that share a specific tag, create notes, calculate an expression, set quick reminders and search the web.